 Update 10/9: The New York Times interviewed Dr. Tu after her win.

 Tu, chief professor at China Academy of Chinese Medical Sciences (formerly known as China Academy of Traditional Chinese Medicine), is recognized for role in for identifying, extracting, and showing the efficacy of a compound named artemisinin in treating malaria.
-Her inspiration for discovering and isolating this compound came from traditional Chinese medicine’s use of sweet wormwood (青蒿素) to treat fevers, which can be indicator of malaria.
-Medicines and treatments created from artemisinin have saved millions of lives, and she was previously honored in 2011 for her achievements with the Lasker DeBakey Clinical Medical Research Award, often called a pre-cursor to a Nobel win.
+Her inspiration for discovering and isolating this compound came from traditional Chinese medicine’s use of sweet wormwood (???) to treat fevers, which can be an indicator of malaria.
+The research conducted is not something that would have just come about easily.
+Tu needed to have a solid knowledge of what she was doing and also had to make sure that she did things correctly.
+For example, when it came to things like making sure that her samples weren’t tampered with, she might have made use of things like these universal fit pipette tips to help protect them.
+Either way though, Tu has successfully found medicines and treatments created from artemisinin which have saved millions of lives, and she was previously honored in 2011 for her achievements with the Lasker DeBakey Clinical Medical Research Award, often called a pre-cursor to a Nobel win.

 The Nobel Foundation explains “When used in combination therapy, it is estimated to reduce mortality from Malaria by more than 20% overall and by more than 30% in children.
 For Africa alone, this means that more than 100 000 lives are saved each year.”
 The World Health Organization estimates that more than 1 billion artemisinin-based treatment courses have been administered and that the Nobel prize for artemisinin is “a tribute to the contribution of the Chinese scientific community in the fight against malaria.”